Dynamic Matrix Recovery

 Let $\myvec(X)\in \mathbb{R}^{m_1m_2}$ be the vectorization of $X \in \mathbb{R}^{m_1\times m_2}$ and define the second moment matrix of $X_{t}$ by $\Sigma_{t}\in \mathbb{S}^{m_1m_2\times m_1m_2}$ such that

 It is necesary to guarantee the identifiability of matrix recovery that the positive semi-definite matrix $\Sigma_{t}$ is invertible.
-To simplify, we consider the homogeneous scenario such that at each time point $t$, the design $\{X_t\}_t$ have the same second moment matrix as stated below. \begin{assump} There exists a positive definite matrix $\Sigma \in \mathbb{S}_{+}^{m_1m_2\times m_1m_2}$ with smallest eigenvalue $\mu>0$ such that $\Sigma_j=\Sigma,\ j=1,2,\dots,T$. \end{assump}
+To simplify, we consider the homogeneous scenario such that at each time point $t$, the design $\{X_t\}_t$ have the same second moment matrix as stated below. \begin{assump} There exists a positive definite matrix $\Sigma \in \mathbb{S}_{+}^{m_1m_2\times m_1m_2}$ such that $\Sigma_j=\Sigma,\ j=1,2,\dots,T$ with smallest eigenvalue $\mu>0$ and bounded condition number $\kappa_{\Sigma}$. \end{assump}

 We remark that in the heterogeneous situation, the convergence rate can be derived similarly, which is at the same order as the homogeneous setting with a more tedious presentation.
 An important indication of Assumption \ref{assump_Sigma} is that, for all $M\in \mathbb{R}^{m_1\times m_2}$ and $j=1,2,\cdots,T$,